binford2k/showoff/README.txt

     to execute it and display the results on the slide

 Check out the example directory included to see examples of most of these.

+Transitions can be supplied through the use of transition=tname on the !SLIDE definition, where tname is one of the following supported transitions:

+ * blindX
+ * blindY
+ * blindZ
+ * cover
+ * curtainX
+ * curtainY
+ * fade
+ * fadeZoom
+ * growX
+ * growY
+ * none (this is the default)
+ * scrollUp
+ * scrollDown
+ * scrollLeft
+ * scrollRight
+ * scrollHorz
+ * scrollVert
+ * shuffle
+ * slideX
+ * slideY
+ * toss
+ * turnUp
+ * turnDown
+ * turnLeft
+ * turnRight
+ * uncover
+ * wipe
+ * zoom

+The transitions are provided by jQuery Cycle plugin.
+See http://www.malsup.com/jquery/cycle/browser.html to view the effects and http://www.malsup.com/jquery/cycle/adv2.html for how to add custom effects.

 You can manage the presentation with the following keys: